New! - Trial Updates ... now recruiting in 5 countries and new port is being used.

 Multi-Site – the trial has been approved by the EMA and will accessible to those living in Europe at several European sites.
 It will not, to the the best of our knowledge, be accessible in United States as it does not have FDA approval.

-Denmark, Copenhagen is one of the sites.
+Denmark, Copenhagen is the first site.
 We will list others as they are confirmed to us.
+[As of December 2013, centers are open in Denmark, Germany, France, Australia, and Brazil, with Argentina pending].

 Continuation of Enzyme Access After the Primary Study Period – We are seeking a Shire confirmation that trial participants will be continued on the ERT until all patients in all three cohorts have completed the primary trial period, and throughout the study of the trial results.